darkirbyy/azertype/README.md

 ## Deploy

-To install back on production server :
+To prepare the production server :

-- **Back** : require php (>=8.2, with sqlite3 and curl extensions) and sqlite3.
+- **Back-end** : require php (>=8.2, with sqlite3 and curl extensions) and sqlite3.
 For any request to the API, redirect to **public/index.php** keeping the inital URI, with php-fpm for example.
 Use the **.env-example** file to generate a valid **.env** file at the root directory of the project.
-- **Front** : serve the page *index.html* in the **html** folder with nginx or apache for example.
+- **Front-end** : serve the page *index.html* in the **html** folder with nginx or apache for example.
 Use the **.env** previously generated to replace the **html/scripts/env.js** file with the correct API constants.

+Work-flows configured with GitHub actions :

+- When pushing to main : build and perform all tests
+- When pushing a tag starting with **v** : build perform all tests, then remove dev packages and send to production server.

 ## To do

-- how to handle errors that are catch in the prod environment ? re-throw them so that fpm log them ?
-- use acpu to cache and the type of cache depends on the app environment ? on a new.env variable ?
+- use FileCache if ApcuCache not available ? or add a new .env variable ?
 - write my own word generator
 - add "best time" for each draw
 - write better integration tests (without using phpunit ? with postman ?)